 I know it’s a matter of personal taste, but I’ve heard too many people downsizing what Madrid has to offer (and since it is my biggest love, I even feel personally offended).

-If you’re like me and you want to see the alternative side of the city instead of ticking items off the bucket list, treat yourself with a proper city break.
+I can be there forever without getting bored, but I understand most people only have a few days.
+That said, if you’re like me and you want to see the alternative side of the city instead of ticking items off the bucket list, treat yourself with a proper city break.

 Extra Tip